oatlog/oatlog/doc/report/main.typ

 === Magic sets

+*/
 #TODO[Since oatlog/egglog is a superset of Datalog, this should be possible, right?]

 #TODO[we have not done this though, and it's unclear if it is useful, I guess rules can have a :magic annotation?]
+/*

 Magic sets are a way to get the performance of top-down evaluation using bottom-up evaluation.

 Top-down evaluation means starting from a goal and searching for facts until the starting facts are reached.
-Typically, Prolog uses Top-down evaluation #TODO[citation needed].
-Bottom-up evaluation derives more facts from the starting facts until the goal facts are reached.
+Typically, Prolog uses Top-down evaluation */#TODO[citation needed]/*.
+Bottom-up evaluation
+                                                                            derives more facts from the starting facts until the goal facts are reached.
 Datalog engines, as well as egglog and oatlog use bottom-up evaluation.

+                                                                            */
 #TODO[I guess this only makes sense if we want to prove two expressions equal?]

 #TODO[I think a fundamental problem to apply this to e-graphs is how to add "magic bits" to the equality relation.]

 #TODO[I don't know if the code is actually correct.]
+/*

 ```datalog
 path(x, z) :- edge(x, y), path(y, z).